History of Kenya: East Africa Protectorate

 A key to the development of Kenya's interior was the construction, started in 1895, of a railway from Mombasa to Kisumu, on Lake Victoria, completed in 1901.
 This was to be the first piece of the Uganda Railway.
 The British government had decided, primarily for strategic reasons, to build a railway linking Mombasa with the British protectorate of Uganda.
 A major feat of engineering, the "Uganda railway" (that is the railway inside Kenya leading to Uganda) was completed in 1903 and was a decisive event in modernising the area.
 As governor of Kenya, Sir Percy Girouard was instrumental in initiating railway extension policy that led to construction of the Nairobi-Thika and Konza-Magadi railways.

 Some 32,000 workers were imported from British India to do the manual labour.
-Many stayed, as did most of the Indian traders and small businessmen who saw opportunity in the opening up of the interior of Kenya.
+About 7,000 settled, some 2,500 died of disease, and some 23,000 returned to India.
+During the construction of the railway, many Indian traders and small businessmen immigrated, seeing opportunity in the opening up of the interior of Kenya.
 According to one account, nearly all major Kenyan towns except Kisumu were originally founded by Somali traders.
 Rapid economic development was seen as necessary to make the railway pay, and since the African population was accustomed to subsistence rather than export agriculture, the government decided to encourage European settlement in the fertile highlands, which had small African populations.
 The railway opened up the interior, not only to the European farmers, missionaries and administrators, but also to systematic government programmes to attack slavery, witchcraft, disease and famine.
 The Africans saw witchcraft as a powerful influence on their lives and frequently took violent action against suspected witches.
 To control this, the British colonial administration passed laws, beginning in 1909, which made the practice of witchcraft illegal.
 These laws gave the local population a legal, nonviolent way to stem the activities of witches.